Generic Name: polyethylene glycol 3350, sodium chloride, sodium bicarbonate, potassium chloride and sodium sulfate

 GaviLyte- C with flavor pack is contraindicated in patients known to be hypersensitive to any of the components.
 GaviLyte- C with flavor pack is contraindicated in patients with ileus, gastrointestinal obstruction, gastric retention, bowel perforation, toxic colitis or toxic megacolon.

 Flavor pack is for use only in combination with the contents of the accompanying 4 liter container.
 No other additional ingredients (e.g., flavorings) should be added to the solution.
 GaviLyte- C with flavor pack should be used with caution in patients with severe ulcerative colitis.

 Patients with impaired gag reflex, unconscious or semiconscious patients and patients prone to regurgitation or aspiration should be observed during the administration of GaviLyte- C with flavor pack, especially if it is administered via nasogastric tube.

-If gastrointestinal obstruction or perforation is suspected appropriate studies should be performed to rule out these conditions before administration of GaviLyte- C.
+If gastrointestinal obstruction or perforation is suspected appropriate studies should be performed to rule out these conditions before administration of GaviLyte- C with flavor pack.

 GaviLyte- C with flavor pack produces a watery stool which cleanses the bowel prior to examination.

 For best results, no solid food should be ingested during the 3 to 4 hour period prior to the initiation of GaviLyte- C with flavor pack administration.
 In no case should solid foods be eaten within 2 hours of drinking GaviLyte- C with flavor pack.
 The rate of administration is 240 mL (8 fl. oz.) every 10 minutes.
 Rapid drinking of each portion is preferred rather than drinking small amounts continuously.
 The first bowel movement should occur approximately one hour after the start of GaviLyte- C with flavor pack administration.